Canonical Ensemble vs. Grand Canonical Ensemble in the Description of Multicomponent Bosonic Systems: The relativistic system of boson particles and antiparticles

 Let us look on the evolution of the particle-antiparticle system during cooling it from high temperatures, where the two components are both in the thermal phase.
-When the temperature decreases from high values, the density of particles $n^{(-)}(T,n_I)$, see Fig.~\ref{fig:id-gas-chem-pot} right panel, first reaches the critical curve at temperature $T_{\rm c}^{(-)}$, where condition (\ref{eq:condens-cond}) is fulfilled.
-This means that the curve $n_{\rm lim}(T)$, defined as
+When the temperature decreases from high values, the density of particles $n^{(-)}(T,n_I)$ first reaches the critical curve at temperature $T_{\rm c}^{(-)}$, where condition (\ref{eq:condens-cond}) is fulfilled, see Fig.~\ref{fig:id-gas-chem-pot} right panel.
+This condition means that in place of the argument $(E(k,n) - \mu_I)/T$ of the Bose-Einstein distribution function of charge-dominant component ($\pi^-$ mesons), we put the argument $(\omega_k - m)/T$ and get the curve $n_{\rm lim}(T)$, defined as

-is indeed the critical curve for boson particles or for high-density component because at the same temperature $T$ the both curves correspond to the states with the same distribution function $f(T, \mu_I = m)$.
-As one can see, when $\mu_{I} = m$ the Bose-Einstein distribution function gets the maximal value at a fixed temperature $T$.
-This means the maximum density of thermal bosons that can be reached at a fixed temperature $T$ in an ideal gas and in the system of interacting bosons under consideration.
+which coincide with the critical curve $n_{\rm th}(T)$ for ideal single-component gas defined in eq.~(\ref{eq:nonrel-n-cond}).
+This is indeed a critical curve for $\pi^-$ mesons (see the red dashed curve in Fig.~\ref{fig:id-gas-chem-pot}, right panel), since at $\mu_{I} = m$ and temperature $T$ the Bose-Einstein distribution function reaches its maximum value, which determines the maximum density of thermal particles at this particular temperature in the system of interacting bosons.